REI School

 • Installing replacement flooring

 Similarly, the couch and mattresses had absorbed urine and odors to the point that they could not reasonably be sanitized.
+However, they deemed it repairable.

 I also pointed out that Airbnb appeared to rely on internal cost estimates rather than the actual contractor invoices I provided documenting the repairs.